 There could be as many as 20.1 million Americans with a substance use disorder according to the latest National Survey on Drug Use and Health.
-Roughly 12 million spouses could be dealing with the reality that they have an addicted partner, according to estimates from Psychology Today.
+Roughly 12 million spouses could be dealing with the reality that they have an addicted partner.

 Marriage can be difficult enough, but having a spouse who is addicted to drugs or alcohol might push you to your breaking point.
 When this happens, there are ways that you can take care of yourself while also encouraging your spouse to get help at the same time.